Steph-crown/github-issues-explorer/README.md

 # github-issues-explorer

-An app you can use to explore, search for, and filter public GitHub issues in repositories.
+An app you can use to explore, search for, and filter public GitHub issues.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).